ismarapw/car-recommender-system/README.md

 # Simple Car Recommender system
 Welcome to the Simple Car Recommender System repository on GitHub!
 This project aims to provide a basic car recommendation system using Python.
 The main purpose of this project is predicting the desired car from the user's input based on the **size, convenience, irritability, speed and price**.
-This prject is implemented for Artificial Intelligence Course which utilized KNN (k-Nearest Neighbor) algorithm.
+This project is implemented for Artificial Intelligence Course which utilized KNN (k-Nearest Neighbor) algorithm.

 # Features
 1. Data Preprocessing.